YouTube - Lockheed Constellation

 On Oct.
 24, 1967, while patrolling above the Tonkin Gulf, a Lockheed Constellation serial number 53-555, "Triple Nickel" directed an American F-4 Phantom by radar to intercept a MiG-21.
 This was a first victory ever of one aircraft over another made possible with the guidance of a flying, radar equipped airplane.
 The "Triple Nickel" Lockheed Constellation was retired to the USAF Museum, Dayton, Ohio in 1971.

-Pictured above and in the two pictures below is the spectacular Lockheed Constellation built by Carl Bachhuber.
-It has a 15 foot wingspan and a length of over 11 feet.
+The spectacular Lockheed Constellation built by Carl Bachhuber has a 15 foot wingspan and a length of over 11 feet.
 Carl uses four Fuji BT-32 engines for power.